ForgeRock/forgeops/kustomize/README.md

 `gcr.io/forgerock-io/am-base:7.x.0`).

-You can not directly deploy the generic images, because you need Docker images that have the configuration "baked in".
-The `forgeops build` command builds new Docker images that include configuration, and sets up the Docker image tags in the image defaulter.
+You can not directly deploy the generic images, because you need Docker images that are rebuilt to work with forgeops.
+The `forgeops build` command builds new Docker images that include any customizations to the Docker iamge or custom product configuration, and sets up the Docker image tags in the [image defaulter](./deploy/image-defaulter/kustomization.yaml).

 For more information, see the forgeops repository's [top-level README](../README.md).